 YOU ARE HERE -> CHRISTMAS 1856

-While Henry Clay had not been home for many Christmases at Ashland due to Congress being in session, once James and Susan Clay come to Ashland in the 1850s, we begin to get details of how Christmas was celebrated at the estate.
+While statesman Henry Clay had not been home at Ashland for many Christmases due to Congress being in session, once son James and his wife Susan Clay come to Ashland in the 1850s, we begin to get details of how Christmas was celebrated at the estate.

 James had rebuilt the Ashland mansion between 1855 and 1856 and letters reveal that the family was indeed moved in by Christmas of 1856.
 Susan and her siblings corresponded about that Christmas Day.

-In their letters, they relayed that the parlor contained the family piano and upon it Christmas presents were arranged.
+In their letters, they relayed that the parlor contained the family piano upon which Christmas presents were arranged.
 Down the stairs came “six or seven little urchins,” wild with excitement.
-Those ‘urchins’ were twelve-year-old Lucy, ten-year-old Jimmy, eight-year old John, seven-year-old Harry, five-year-old TeeTee, three-year-old Tommy, and one-year-old Sukie.
+Those ‘urchins’ were twelve-year-old Lucy, ten-year-old Jimmy, eight-year-old John, seven-year-old Harry, five-year-old TeeTee, three-year-old Tommy, and one-year-old Sukie.
 Susan was pregnant with their eighth child.

-The children tried to figure out which presents belonged to them, but they had to have breakfast before digging into the gifts.
+The children tried to figure out which presents belonged to them, but breakfast was to be eaten before digging into the gifts.
 Father James added to the excitement by handing out gold coins to the children for proficiency in their studies: two gold dollars to Lucy, John, and Harry, and one to Jimmy.

-As Susan wrote to her sister describing this first Christmas at Ashland, Santa Claus appeared,
+As Susan wrote to her sister of this first Christmas at Ashland, Santa Claus appeared,

 – Susan Clay to her sister Lucy Jacob, 17 January 1857.
 From The Family Legacy of Henry Clay: In the Shadow of a Kentucky Patriarch, by Dr. Lindsey Apple